controlecidadao/samantha_ia/README.md

   * **Degree of understanding** of the explicit and implicit instructions contained in the user prompt;

-  * **Decision-making** process to fill in the gaps in the context of the user prompt, required to generate the response;
+  * **Correctness of the decision-making** process to fill in the gaps in the context of the user prompt, required to generate the response;

   * **Degree of adherence** to these instructions;

   * **Quality of the response** (structure and content) in relation to the user's expectations for the problem submitted to the model, considering the technique used to create the prompt and the adjustment of the model's hyperparameters.

 <br><br>
-# 🧠 Starting Samantha
+# 🧠 Running Samantha

 To start running Samantha: